syntasso/workshop/enhancing-a-promise/README.md

 ### Getting the sample Promise

 We will use a sample Postgres Promise provided in the Kratix repository as the base of our custom Promise.
-Fro that, you will need to clone this repository and navigate to `samples/postgres` directory.
+For that, you will need to clone this repository and navigate to `samples/postgres` directory.

 ```bash
 git clone https://github.com/syntasso/kratix.git